inmanta/inmanta-core/docs/glossary.rst

         That what Inmanta manages.
 This could be virtual machines with resources in these virtual machines.
 Physical servers and their os.
 Containers or resources at a cloud provider without any servers (e.g. "serverless")

     infrastructure-as-code
+        Wikepedia defines "Infrastructure as code" as *the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.* Inmanta achieves this by using a desired state configuration model that is entirely expressed in code.